na-cho-dev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - The file hello will be in the working directory
 - You are not allowed to use commas for this script
 ```
+> Note: the mode of olleh will not always be 664.
+Make sure your script works for any mode.

 #### Task  10.
 Look in the mirror
 Write a script that sets the mode of the file hello the same as olleh’s mode.